Are you looking to get feedback from customers?

 Once you have a landmine of data, you will keep unearthing treasures that will help you draft guidelines on how you have to do your business, as simple as that.

-Now that we have established how difficult it is to get feedback in general, we show you 15 ways to gather feedback from your customers:
+Now that we have established how difficult it is to get feedback in general, we will give you some tips and tricks on how to obtain customer feedback.

 1. Using Social Media Channels

 While this might be the most obvious method to collect feedback from customers, the question is, are you doing it right?
 Find no more than 2-3 social media platforms where you feel that there is a maximum representation of your customers.

 Reach out to them by building a community of your customers.
 Also, building a community is an extremely difficult thing to do and it takes a lot of time and commitment.

 If you have the resources for it, nothing like building a community of your users but it is not something that most businesses will be up for (more about that later).
 In such a case, find places where your customers lurk on social media and if it is relevant to your business as well, pose your questions to them there.